CprimeLearningLabs/bitbucket-selfhosted/labs/section-2/lab-2.4-repository_settings.md

 In the "Add Groups" field under the "Group access" heading, type in "Dev" and see that "Developers" is an auto-suggested user.
 Select "Developers".
 To the right, select "Write" as the level of permission to grant.
 Then click the `Add` button.

-Now go to the "Bitbucket Lab" repository.
-(Remember, a quick way to get to a repository is from the `Repositories` top menu drop down.)
+Now go to the "Coffee Bar" repository.
+(Remember, a quick way to get to a repository is from the `Repositories` top menu drop down.
+Alternatively, you could click on `Repositories` in the project left menu panel, and then click on the "Coffee Bar" repository name.)

 Click on the `Repository settings` menu item in the left menu panel.
 Then click on the `Repository permissions` menu item in the Repository settings menu panel.